 THRESHOLD 5: Entering the Kingdom

 Throughout the year, it is very helpful to have periodic events where you invite people into the Kingdom.
 A campus-wide harvest event can be a great way to encourage decisions for Christ.
 A successful harvest event requires detailed planning, good execution, and a thorough follow-up strategy.
-Read "Plan a Harvest Event This Semester" for more information on how to plan the various stages of a harvest event on your campus.

 - Fall conference can be an excellent harvest event in itself, if you have a speaker who is willing to build the conference to also serve non-Christians.